Are you among the one in 10 parents of young children who are holding off on immunizations for your kids?

 Any shots given earlier than these guidelines will prompt the system to show children as overdue for shots.
 All vaccine concerns should be discussed with your own health care provider.

 Bottom line for parents?
 You must have proof of up-to-date immunizations, or a signed immunization waiver, on file with your child’s school.

-This article originally appeared in an October 2011 issue of Metro Parent.
+This article originally appeared in an October 2011 issue of Metro Parent and is updated regularly.